nextcloud/context_chat_backend/README.md

 This is a file copied from one of the two configurations (config.cpu.yaml or config.gpu.conf) during app startup if `config.yaml` is not already present to the persistent storage.
 See [Repair section](#repair) on details on the repair step that removes the config if you have a custom config.

 ## Repair
 v2.1.0 introduces repair steps.
-These run on app startup, even before hardware detection.
+These run on app startup.

 `repair2001_date20240412153300.py` removes the existing config.yaml in the persistent storage for the hardware detection to run and place a suitable config (based on accelerator detected) in its place.